SeisoLLC/easy_infra/README.md

 ### Disabling security

-It's also possible to bypass the security checks, either entirely or individually, using `easy_infra` specific command line arguments or environment variables.
+The injected security tooling can be disabled entirely or individually, using `easy_infra`-specific command line arguments or environment variables.

 | Environment variable | Default | Result                         |
 |----------------------|---------|--------------------------------|